AayushRathour/Ghost/README.md

-# 👻 GHOST – AI-Driven Identity Shield
+# 👻 GHOST – AI-Driven Deepfack Video and Cloned Voice Detection System

-**GHOST** is an advanced AI-based identity verification system that detects and prevents deepfake videos and voice clone scams in **real-time**.
-Developed as part of the **FutureHack 2.0 Hackathon**, this solution integrates **multimodal biometric checks**—face, voice, and behavior—to deliver robust fraud detection and digital trust.
+**GHOST** is an advanced AI-based identity verification system that detects and prevents deepfake videos and voice clone scams in **real-time**, this solution integrates **multimodal biometric checks**—face, voice, and behavior—to deliver robust fraud detection and digital trust.

 ## 🎯 Objective